gtache/intellij-lsp/README.md

 # intellij-lsp
 Plugin adding support for Language Server Protocol for IntelliJ
+This plugin should be compatible with any JetBrains IDE (tested successfully on IntelliJ, PyCharm and CLion)

 ## Features
 What is working (or should be but isn't tested) :